 Areena and Cashel Kilkenny our beautiful Border Collies are almost 9 and 7 years old now.
 Both are thriving because we have followed Dr. Dobias' homemade meals and supplements.

 We are so grateful and continue to spread the word to whoever will listen.
-Thank you! - Linda N.

-Inspired by Selah
+Inspired By Selah

 Selah, my 10-year-old Cream Standard Poodle, is a dream come true for this mobile groomer.!
 I wanted a Standard Poodle when I started cleaning cages at the local veterinary clinic in 1984.
 She inspired the name of my business (Inspiring Selah Mobile Spa), which has kept me busy since 2007.